Skip to main content

 Defenses

-Lack of constructive possession (no intent to exercise dominion or control of the items seized).
+• Lack of constructive possession (no intent to exercise dominion or control of the items seized)

-Mistake of fact
+• Mistake of fact

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult an attorney or conduct legal research to verify your state laws.

 Colorado Child Pornography Laws: Related Resources

 The creation, sale, or mere possession of child pornography is a serious offense.
-For more information, see the additional resources below:
+For more information, see the resources below:

 Was this helpful?